danchoi/vitunes/README.markdown

 * `CTRL-x C-u` reactivates autocompletion if it's gone away
 * `CTRL-y` selects the highlighted match without triggering ENTER

-To exist the drop down or search query mini-window, press `ENTER` when the query line is blank, or try `ESC` then `q`.
+To exit the autocompletion or search query mode, press `ENTER` when the query line is blank, or try `ESC` then `q`.

 ### Volume Control